 A Motorola DCH70 SD Cable Box, for example, goes for $135 on HDDVRTV.com – that pays for itself after 10 months, if you're paying the standard rate $15/month for a cable box.

 A Motorola DCH6416 – a 160GB, DVR-enabled HD set-top box – sells for $250.
-Considering that most cable companies charge you $25 a month for equipment rentals, this would pay for itself in a matter of months.
+Considering that most cable companies charge you $25 a month for equipment rentals, this would pay for itself before the end of the year.

 Keep these boxes for five or more years, and you'll have the thousands needed to buy a truly primo 4K TV.